adap/flower/doc/source/evaluation.rst

     def evaluate_config(server_round: int):
         """Return evaluation configuration dict for each round.
-        Perform five local evaluation steps on each client (i.e., use five batches) during rounds one to three, then increase to ten local evaluation steps.
+        Perform five local evaluation steps on each client (i.e., use five batches) during rounds, one to three, then increase to ten local evaluation steps.
         """
         val_steps = 5 if server_round < 4 else 10